sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Each package run and compilation is denoted by the thick arrow `==>`.

-This process is only executed once, since upon the first compilation, Erlang BEAM binaries will be built inside the `project_1/_build/dev/lib/jason/ebin` directory.
+This process is only executed once since, upon the first compilation, Erlang BEAM binaries will be built inside the `project_1/_build/dev/lib/jason/ebin` directory.

 ## 3. Compiling & running
 In order to run an Elixir project, we will need to compile it first.
-The good news is that if we're using Mix, we don't have to worry about that, since it's handled automatically when running.
+The good news is that if we're using Mix, we don't have to worry about that since it's automatically handled when running.

 We can create a new PowerShell instance, head to our project's main directory, and include the following: